dannyjiustian/System-RFID-Blockchain/README.md

 # System Hardware for Contactless Payment with Blockchain System

 This code is created with PlatformIO from Visual Studio Code, this code also uses C/C++ as the main language.
 In this project, there are other libraries from other authors such as TFT_eSPI, MFRC522, DFRobotDFPlayerMini, and OneButton.
 These libraries are very helpful to run this code optimally.
+This code is specific for ESP32 Wroom 32 or other name is ESP32 Dev Board / DOIT DEVKIT V1, if you use other board make sure the pins on the board are not conflicting.

 ## Installation